 Members of the Joint Audit Committee are recruited for their specific skills and experience to fulfil the role of the Committee.
 Role profiles include a person specification that requires applicants to demonstrate a sound understanding and relevant professional experience.
-The Committee has clear terms of reference and membership that is consistent with the requirements of the Home Office Financial is required to undertake a half-day basic induction course, followed by an accompanied night observation visit; thereafter, new visitors are trained "on the job" by attending visits in the company of a more experienced colleague for the first six months.
+The Committee has clear terms of reference and membership that is consistent with the requirements of the Home Office Financial Management Code of Practice, and CIPFA guidance.
+Development sessions, access to relevant publications and CIPFA/Grant Thornton external workshops support members continued development.

+The Cumbria ICV Scheme comprises of four panels of volunteer Custody Visitors.
+Every new volunteer is required to undertake a half-day basic induction course, followed by an accompanied night observation visit; thereafter, new visitors are trained "on the job" by attending visits in the company of a more experienced colleague for the first six months.
 On-going ICV training is provided at the regular panel meetings and annual local and regional conferences.